 Thanks to everyone who purchased from the Don’t Be Cruel store last month, we were able to sponsor a horse in need from the Shiloh Horse Rescue and Sanctuary in Las Vegas, Nevada.

 Cloud, the beautiful white horse, put on some weight and now is much stronger than he was a month ago.
-He’s so healthy he can now be used to give riding lessons to kids and adults!
+We got an equestrian lifestyle subscription box not too long ago and we actually got some nice things that we were able to use with him right away, which helped.
+He’s so healthy he can now start to get used to give riding lessons to kids and adults!
 That’s right!
 As a Guardian Angel “graduate,” Cloud prepares to come out of retirement and become a lesson horse.

 Check out pictures from Cloud’s session with Daria, Shiloh’s resident basic horsemanship trainer.